nautobot/nautobot/nautobot/docs/installation/5-http-server.md

 ### Unable to Connect
 If you are unable to connect to the HTTP server, check that:

-* NGINX/Apache is running and configured to listen on the correct port.
+- NGINX/Apache is running and configured to listen on the correct port.
-* Access is not being blocked by a firewall somewhere along the path.
+- Access is not being blocked by a firewall somewhere along the path.
 (Try connecting locally from the server itself.)

 ### 502 Bad Gateway

 If you are able to connect but receive a 502 (bad gateway) error, check the following:

-* The WSGI worker processes (gunicorn) are running (`systemctl status nautobot` should show a status of `active (running)`)
+- The Gunicorn WSGI worker processes are running (`systemctl status nautobot` should show a status of `active (running)`)
-* NGINX/Apache is configured to connect to the port on which gunicorn is listening (default is `8001`).
+- NGINX/Apache is configured to connect to the port on which gunicorn is listening (default is `8001`).
-* SELinux may be preventing the reverse proxy connection.
+- SELinux may be preventing the reverse proxy connection.
 You may need to allow HTTP network connections with the command `setsebool -P httpd_can_network_connect 1`.
 For further information, view the [SELinux troubleshooting](selinux-troubleshooting.md) guide.